-- View of knowledge - Understanding of curriculum - A model (preferably circular and continuous) for how the curriculum is planned, implemented and reviewed; and - Who is involved in the process - Opportunities for feedback from learners integrated into the review process - Opportunities for feedback from educators integrated into the curriculum review process - Intended outcomes and how these were derived - Pedagogy to be employed - Assessment practices and justification thereof - Resources (including learning support materials) to be used and how these are developed, costed, managed, distributed and reviewed - Relationship between fundamental, core and elective learning
+- View of knowledge - Understanding of curriculum

+- A model (preferably circular and continuous) for how the curriculum is planned, implemented and reviewed; and

+- Who is involved in the process

+- Opportunities for feedback from learners integrated into the review process

+- Opportunities for feedback from educators integrated into the curriculum review process

+- Intended outcomes and how these were derived

+- Pedagogy to be employed

+- Assessment practices and justification thereof

+- Resources (including learning support materials) to be used and how these are developed, costed, managed, distributed and reviewed

+- Relationship between fundamental, core and elective learning

 - How the curriculum and materials development processes [and teaching and learning processes] take cognisance of the following NQF principles

-- o Integration
+- $\circ$ Integration

-- o Relevance
+- $\circ$ Relevance

 - Credibility

 - Coherence

-- Flexibility
+- o Flexibility

-- Standards
+- o Standards

-- Legitimacy
+- $\circ$ Legitimacy

-- Access
+- o Access

-- o Articulation
+- Articulation

 - Progression

 - Portability

-- o Recognition of prior learning
+- Recognition of prior learning

 - o Guidance of learners

 - Balance between centralised and decentralised roles and responsibilities and management and control of decentralised provision; and

 - These issues needing to be addressed from the perspective of an informed understanding of the nature and needs of the targeted learners.
 (Mays, 2004, pp. 74-76)